Navachethan-Murugeppa/Lex_AI_AppliedAI_COMP6721/README.md

 5. Retrain the model and repeat the process
 6. Stop when no more high-confidence predictions are available or quality thresholds are not met

+### Convolutional Neural Network
+CNN models are buillt with multiple layers which are tested on tensors of the image data.

 ## How to run the notebooks
 1. Clone the Repository